A Framework; Not a Model

 – Morris Thigpen, NIC Director

-- identifies the key structural elements of a system informed by evidence-based practice;
+- identifies the key structural elements of state and local systems informed by evidence-based practice;

 - defines a vision of safer communities; and